 God reality, God beneficence or love, and God immortality or growth.

-Bathe me O God in thee,
+Bathe me O God in Thee,

 Thou moral, spiritual fountain—affection’s source—thou reservoir,

-Breathe, bathe myself once more in thee, commune with thee.
+Breathe, bathe myself once more in Thee.

 O pensive soul of me—O thirst unsatisfied—waitest not there,

-Waitest not haply for us somewhere there the Comrade perfect,
+Waitest not haply for us somewhere there the Comrade perfect?

-Waiting content, invisible yet, but certain?
+Waiting content, invisible yet, but certain,

-My rendezvous is appointed, it is certain,
+My rendezvous is appointed, it is certain.

 When thou, the time achiev’d,